Migrating from dbt

 JSON output

-Section titled “JSON output”For programmatic use, add --output json:
+Section titled “JSON output”For programmatic use, request JSON via the global -o json flag:

 Section titled “Manifest Fast Path”If your dbt project has a compiled manifest (target/manifest.json), Rocky uses it automatically for a more accurate import — all Jinja is pre-resolved in the compiled SQL.